llabusch93/reclaim-sdk/README.md

-# reclaimai-sdk - Unofficial Reclaim.ai Python SDK
+# reclaim-sdk - Unofficial Reclaim.ai Python SDK

 This is an unofficial Python SDK for the Reclaim.ai API.
 It is not affiliated with Reclaim.ai in any way and was reverse engineered from the Reclaim.ai web app.
 That means there can be bugs and the API may change at any time, a versioning is not possible.